Bruno Bettelheim: Controversies and scientific fraud accusations

-Bettelheim's life and work have come under increasing scrutiny since his death.
+Bettelheim's life and work have been called into question since his death, specifically in a critical biography by Richard Pollak (1997).

 Misrepresented credentials

 Though he spent most of his life working in psychology and psychiatry, Bettelheim's educational background in those fields is murky at best.
 Sources disagree whether Bettelheim's PhD was in art history or in philosophy (aesthetics).
 When he was hired at the University of Chicago, Ralph W. Tyler assumed that he had two PhDs, one in art history and the other in psychology.
 He also believed, falsely, that Bettelheim was certified to conduct psychoanalysis though Bettelheim never received such certification.
 A posthumous review of his transcript showed that Bettelheim had only taken three introductory classes in psychology.
 Bertram Cohler and Jacquelyn Sanders at the Orthogenic School believed Bettelheim had a PhD in art history.
 In some of his own writings, Bettelheim implied that he had written a dissertation on the philosophy of education.

 Determining Bettelheim's education is complicated by the fact that he routinely embellished or inflated aspects of his own biography.
 As an example, Bettelheim's first wife, Gina, took care of a troubled American child, Patsy, who lived in their home in Vienna for seven years.
 Although Bettelheim later claimed he himself had taken care of the child, there is general agreement that his wife actually provided most of the child care.
 However sources disagree on whether Patsy was autistic.
 Bettelheim later claimed that it was Patsy who inspired him to study autism and embellished her into two or even several autistic children in his home.